FatoumataVALBERT-GERAUD/FatoumataVALBERT-GERAUD/README.md

 ✉️  You can contact me at [fatoumatavalbert@gmail.com](mailto:fatoumatavalbert@gmail.com)

-🧠  I'm learning unit testing with Jest and curious about so many other things
+🧠  I'm learning unit testing with Jest and I'm curious about so many other things

 ⚡  Fun fact: my middle name is Perferct (I'm not joking)